-UK nation Method Overview Scotland Quality Enhancement and Standards Review Quality Enhancement and Standards Review (QESR) is our review method for higher education institutions in Scotland for the academic sessions 2022-23 and 2023-24.
-It forms Phase 1 of a two-phase approach to external institutional quality review which is being developed within the context of a major Scottish Funding Council (SFC) review, Review of Coherent Provision and Sustainability.
-As a result of this review, SFC is currently working with the Scottish sector to develop arrangements for quality assurance and enhancement of tertiary education which will be implemented from the start of academic session 2024-25.
-Within Phase 1 of the developing quality enhancement arrangements, QESR focuses on a higher education institution's management of its academic quality and standards and how that institution's processes embed an enhancement-led approach to improving learning, teaching and the wider student experience.
-QESR also considers an institution's outcome under the previous review method - Enhancement-led Institutional Review (ELIR) - and the subsequent activity to address the findings.
-More information can be found here: Homepage - Scottish Funding Council (sfc.ac.uk) Wales Quality Enhancement Review Quality Enhancement Review (QER) is the method by which we review higher education providers in Wales as part of the Quality Assessment Framework for Wales.
+UK nation Method Overview Scotland Tertiary Quality Enhancement Review Tertiary Quality Enhancement Review (TQER) is the quality assurance and enhancement review method for further and higher education provision in colleges and universities across Scotland.
+It is one mechanism under Scotland's Tertiary Quality Enhancement Framework (TQEF) that is designed to support enhancement and give assurance on quality standards and the quality of the student experience.
+TQER is a peer-led, enhancement-focused approach which has been co-created with staff and students from across Scotland's tertiary institutions.
+It places student interests and the student voice at the heart of Scotland's quality system.
+It also recognises the value, commitment and professionalism of staff across Scotland's system and seeks to provide support and challenge for institutions to deliver meaningful experiences for students and to develop their learning and teaching.
+More information can be found here: TQER Wales Quality Enhancement Review Quality Enhancement Review (QER) is the method by which we review higher education providers in Wales as part of the Quality Assessment Framework for Wales.
 It provides a distinctive approach to institutional review, developed to address the particular context of the higher education sector in Wales.
 QER provides quality assurance and supports quality enhancement, assuring governing bodies, students and the wider public that providers meet the requirements of the Higher Education Funding Council for Wales (HEFCW).
 QER assesses providers against agreed baseline regulatory requirements and the European Standards and Guidelines.
+More information can be found here: QER

 Wales Gateway Quality Review: Wales On behalf of HEFCW, we undertake Gateway Quality Reviews of higher education providers to test their higher education provision against the baseline quality regulatory requirements in Wales.
 We also retest the quality aspects of the baseline regulatory requirements at the end of a four-year period, when engaged by the provider to do so.
 The overall aim of Gateway Quality Review is to provide HEFCW with an expert judgement about the quality assurance of a provider's higher education provision.
-The Gateway Quality Review is designed to: • ensure that the student interest is protected • provide expert advice to ensure that the reputation of the UK higher education system is protected, including the protection of academic standards • identify areas for development and/or specified improvements that will help a provider to meet the baseline regulatory requirements.
-More information on how HEFCW will use the outcomes of the Gateway Quality Review can be found on HEFCW's website.
-Northern Ireland TBC TBC
+The Gateway Quality Review is designed to: ensure that the student interest is protected provide expert advice to ensure that the reputation of the UK higher education system is protected, including the protection of academic standards identify areas for development and/or specified improvements that will help a provider to meet the baseline regulatory requirements.
+More information can be found here: Gateway Quality Review: Wales Northern Ireland TBC TBC